 \end{itemize}

 The rest of this paper is organized as follows.
-In Section~\ref{sec:sys_model}, we present the wideband OFDM system under coarse quantization at the BS and channel models and also establish the maximum power minimization problem with per-antenna power constraints and target SQINR constraints.
-In Section \ref{sec:duality}, we prove duality between the primal DL and dual UL problems and show that the problems have zero duality gap, i.e. strong duality.
-Inspired by the strong duality, we derive the optimal DL solution for a given dual solution and virtual noise covariance matrix in Section \ref{subsec:DL_sol} and propose an iterative algorithm to find the final solution in Section \ref{subsec:algorithm}.
-In Section \ref{sec:simulation}, the performance of the proposed method is evaluated for various system configurations along with other benchmark algorithms with respect to a maximum per-antenna transmit power and peak-to-average-power ratio (PAPR).
+In Section~\ref{sec:sys_model}, we present the wideband OFDM system under coarse quantization at the BSs and establish the maximum power minimization problem with target SQINR and per-antenna power constraints.
+Section \ref{sec:duality} proves duality with zero duality gap between the primal DL and dual UL problems.
+Inspired by the strong duality, we derive the optimal DL solution for a given dual solution and noise covariance matrix in Section \ref{subsec:DL_sol} and propose an iterative algorithm to find the final solution in Section \ref{subsec:algorithm}.
+In Section \ref{sec:simulation}, the proposed method is evaluated for various configurations along with other benchmarks with respect to the maximum transmit power and PAPR.
 Section~\ref{sec:conclusion} concludes the paper.